Maximiliane-K/pp1-the--ramen-hub/README.md

 ![Home](documentation/screenshots/screenshot-contact-page.png)

 -	Features a heading describing what can be submitted with the form.
--	Form features fields for users to enter their name and email address.
+-	The form features fields for users to enter their name and email address.
 -	A text-field in which the user can enter the name and location of their personal favorite Ramen shop.
 -	The user can submit their input by using the submit button.
 -	As background I chose an image of an elderly man eating Ramen.
-The colors in the image and the mood reflect the theme of the site.
+The colors in the image and the mood to me reflects the mood of the website.

 **Footer**